swissi2000/ProbeApp-Test/docs/TPcalibration.md

 If you want to get a better picture about the trigger characteristic of you Touch Probe, I recommend to create a Trip Map as descibed in [this Chapter](TripMap.md).

 The Trip Map will help to find the best position in the Touch Probe Trigger Pattern that has the least pre-travel variance in the X+/X- and Y+//Y- direction.
+It will also give you a pretty good picture of what overall accuracy you can expect from your touch probe.

 If the pre-travel distance in the four main directions X+/X- and Y+/Y- varies significantly, you can consider the **Precision Calibration Method** as described in [this Chapter](PrecisionCalibration.md) as this method will compensate for the pre-travel distance in the four main directions individually.